-Droplet size analysis of pharmaceutical nasal sprays in different spatial orientations with laser diffraction from 0,25 µm to 875 µm
+Droplet size analysis of pharmaceutical nasal sprays in different spatial orientations with laser diffraction from 0.25 µm to 875 µm

-For spatial orientation of the spray, the complete HELOS & SPRAYER system is mounted in the traversing unit ROTOR, which lifts up the system and allows for rotation in increments of 5° to the desired tilt angle between 0° and 90°.
+For spatial orientation of the spray and the pump device, the complete HELOS & SPRAYER system is mounted in the traversing unit ROTOR, which lifts up the system and allows for rotation in increments of 5° to the desired tilt angle between 0° and 90°.
 A sensor integrated in the SPRAYER records the tilt angle.

 For reliable identification of the different spray phases (formation, stable phase, dissipation), a time-resolved measurement of the generated spray mist is performed with up to 2,000 particle size distributions per second.
-The identification of the stable phase of spray formation forms the basis for the reproducibility of subsequent measurements in the fully developed droplet cloud.
-The force or acceleration, speed and stroke of the triggering process are recorded by the software and displayed in diagrams.
+Identification of the stable phase of spray formation forms the basis for the reproducibility of subsequent measurements in the fully developed droplet cloud.
+Force, velocity and stroke of the actuation process are recorded by the software and displayed in diagrams.

-- Particle and droplet size distribution | FDA-compliant
+- Droplet size distribution of pump sprays | FDA-compliant

 - For research, product development, quality control

 - 4 high-resolution measuring ranges from 0.25 µm to 875 µm | R2 to R5T

 - Time-resolved segmented measurement for subsequent identification of spray phases